HHH — Howard Hughes Holdings Inc.

 5. Notable Q&A Insights

-- Affordability Initiatives: The company is focused on providing a range of housing options to meet diverse buyer needs, though build-to-rent remains a small part of their strategy.
+- The company is focused on addressing affordability in housing through diverse product offerings in its MPCs, though single-family rentals remain a small part of its strategy.